Story · May 4, 2026

 Major mess Ranked from 1 to 5 stars based on the scale of the screwup and fallout.

-Trump’s governing style is still chaos with a flag pin on it reader image
+Trump’s governing style still runs on spectacle, not sequence reader image

 Reader image selected by automatic review and community voting.